-So I keep getting this “this accessory may not be supported” message on my phone.
-Is the phone or cable bad?
-Is there a fix for it?
+I keep getting the “this accessory may not be supported” message on my phone.
+Is the phone or cable broken?
+Is there any fix for it?

 This message usually means that something went wrong with the charging cable, lightning port, charger, or even software system.
 Here are some possible reasons for why the iPhone says “This Accessory May Not Be Supported”:

 Firstly, when you get the messages like “This Accessory may not be supported” or “The device is not connected”, try to connect it again simply.

 Plug your charger in, when you get the error message, hold your finger on the dismiss button and pull your charger out.
 While still applying pressure to the screen, plug your charger back in and it should work.
 Try disconnecting and reconnecting the accessory.

 If you see Accessory may not be supported alert, probably you’re not using an Apple-certified or not MFi-Certified charging cable.
 MFi-Certified is an electronic accessory designed to connect specifically to iPhone, iPad, or iPod, which means Made for iPhone/iPad/iPod.
 It has been certified by the developer to meet Apple performance standards.

 So, if your device is overheating or not supported at all, check your electronic accessory with MFi logos as the below picture shows, and try to use the original accessory (charging cable or charger) for your iPhone iPad.
 You can request support from App Store if MFi-Certified charging cable is not working.